-Proposals for the enhancement and improvement of the existing Public Rights of Way will be supported.
-All new planning applications will be expected to demonstrate safe and accessible routes for pedestrians, cyclists and horse riders to local services, facilities and existing networks, particularly where they link with public transport.
-The addition of pavements or any other measures must be in keeping with the rural nature of the village and the character of the specific neighbourhood involved.
+Proposals for the enhancement and improvement of the existing Public Rights of Way will be supported where appropriate.
+All new planning applications should demonstrate safe and accessible routes for pedestrians, cyclists and horse riders to local services, facilities and existing networks, particularly where they link with public transport.
+The addition of pavements or any other measures serving the same function should be in keeping with the rural nature of the Parish and local character.